 A user can send disappearing messages on Messenger, meaning the messages are automatically not visible after 24 hours.
 Messages can also be end-to-end encrypted so that only the sender and receiver of the message can see it, no one in between (although Facebook can see an encrypted message if a user reports it to them).
-Facebook is planning to make all chats encrypted as standard.
+Facebook is moving towards making all chats encrypted as standard.

 A new user needs a Facebook account to sign up to Messenger.
 They can deactivate their Facebook account afterwards if preferred.